seosgithub/flok/docs/mod/controller.md

   2. Everything else is a `custom event` and must be handeled accordingly

 ### Spec messages (driver side)
+`if_spec_controller_init` - Setup anything necessary for the spec tests, this may include adding prototype controller js (for chrome), etc
-`spec_controller_list` - Sends a message back that contains an array of controller base pointers that were initialized via `if_controller_init` but have not been destroyed.
+`if_spec_controller_list` - Sends a message back called `spec` that contains an array of controller base pointers that were initialized via `if_controller_init` but have not been destroyed.

 ### Spec fixtures (driver side)
 There should be a special controller called `__test__` that can be initialized and should respond in the following ways when it receives an action and
 event:
-  Sends a message back containing `{from: from, to: to, info: info}` when an action is received Sends a message back containing a hash that looks like `{name: name, info: event}` when a custom event is received
+  Sends a message back called `spec` containing `{from: from, to: to, info: info}` when an action is received Sends a message back called `spec` containing a hash that looks like `{name: name, info: event}` when a custom event is received